 “Who am I kidding?”
-I muttered, brushing off the dirt.
-Memories flooded back to me of my kindergarten days when I played hide and seek with Mai and the other kids.
+I muttered, brushing off dirt and leaves.
+As I lay there, memories started flashing before my eyes, taking me back to my kindergarten days.
+I could hear the carefree laughter of Mai and the other kids as we played hide and seek.
 I remembered trying to climb a tree back then too, thinking it would be the perfect hiding spot.
-But just like now, I failed miserably.
-Mai taunted me, calling me weak and predicting that I would never be strong.
-Her words sometimes haunted my dreams, even now.
+But just like now, I couldn’t do it.
+I fell while the other kids climbed with ease.

 I shook off the memories and refocused on finding another hiding place.
-As I spotted a thick undergrowth nearby, I decided it would have to do.
-I crawled into the dense foliage, hoping it would conceal me from any wandering monsters.
-It would be a few hours before nightfall, and I decided to wait until then to find a better place.
+A thick undergrowth a few yards ahead.
+It would have to do.
+I crawled into the foliage, hoping it would hide me from any wandering monsters.
+It would be an hour or two before completely dark, and I decided to wait until then to find a better spot.

-As I crouched in the bushes, my mind drifted to the circumstances that had brought me to this strange virtual world.
-I recalled my orientation session, where the system had meticulously outlined the game’s mechanics.
-It was explained that the players would undergo a tutorial phase first before entering the live game, where they would compete together.
-Questions lingered in my mind—why had I been chosen for this?
-Was it because of my previous life-ending car accident, now granted a second chance in this virtual realm?
-Were the other players here for similar reasons, survivors of their own tragic accidents?
+Crouched in the bushes, I started thinking about how I ended up in this weird virtual world.
+I remembered the orientation session where the system explained the game’s mechanics.
+We were supposed to go through a tutorial phase before entering the live game to compete.
+Questions filled my mind.
+Why was I chosen for this?
+Was it because of my life-ending car accident that I had been given a second chance in this virtual realm?
+Were the other players here for similar reasons, survivors of their own tragedies?

-Lost in contemplation, the rustling of leaves nearby snapped me back to the present.
-Instinctively, I froze, holding my breath and praying that whatever was causing the disturbance wouldn’t notice me.
-Time seemed to stretch as I waited, my heart drubbing in my chest, straining to hear any further movement.
-After what felt like an eternity, the sounds faded away, leaving only the whisper of the wind through the trees.
-I decided to check my player status again.
-The familiar blue screen appeared, displaying my information.
+Lost in thought, I was snapped back to reality by the sound of swishing leaves nearby.
+I froze, holding my breath and praying that whatever it was would not find me.
+Time appeared to slow down as I listened for more movement.
+Eventually, the sounds faded, leaving only the wind through the trees.
+I shifted slightly and checked my player status.
+The blue screen appeared, showing my information.

 Akira Sakamoto (Aoi Player)